kiarafrobles/www.retroreport.org/_backstory/is-the-future-of-artificial-intelligence-yay-or-nay-time-to-debate.md

 title: "Is the future of Artificial Intelligence YAY or NAY?
 Time to debate!"
 published: true
 date: 2016-03-09T16:04:00.000Z
 lead_copy: "Is the future of Artificial Intelligence YAY or NAY?
 Time to debate!
-Watch the Intelligence Squared debate. "
+Watch the Intelligence Squared debate."
 backstory_type: backstory
 video: the-terminator-and-the-washing-machine
 type: backstories